 - 3 years or 5 years: 4.3% APY

-CDs require a minimum deposit of $500 to open, which is half of what many other online banks with similar CD interest rates require.
+CDs require a deposit of at least $500 to open, which is half of what many other online banks with similar CD rates require.
 Quontic indicates that withdrawals before the CD matures may be subject to penalties.

 Compare CD Rates